albertzeap/furniture-hub-ecommerce/README.md

 ## Overview

 A comprehensive e-commerce web application for buying and selling furniture products online.
-It provides a user-friendly interface where customers can browse through a variety of furniture items, view detailed product information, add products to the cart,  and securely complete their purchases.
+It provides a user-friendly interface where customers can browse through a variety of furniture items, view detailed product information, add/remove products to the cart, view order history, securely complete their purchases, and view a order confirmation page.

 ## Table of Contents